- Developers

 - Users manually enter a specific location and ask your app to find geolocation data without noting their specific GPS location.

-Both of these options use Geolocation, but only one will use your customer’s specific GPS information.
+Both options use Geolocation, but only one will use your customer’s specific GPS information.
 It’s the difference between coding for two APIs and one.
 Again, this is something your developer will automatically do, but it’s always good to have some background knowledge.

 Key Considerations for Developing a Geolocation App Successfully